COS30049/cos30049_frontend/README.md

 ## Licence
 <sup>[**\[ Back to Contents  ↑ \]**](#nav)</sup>

-This project/software is provided under `MIT Licence`,
+This project/software is provided under `MIT Licence`.